 Thanks to an excellent network of snow-cannons, and painstaking overnight grooming, that doesn’t affect the holidays of your average piste skier.
 But it does mean that off-pisters can’t just turn up willy-nilly and expect to be skiing waist-deep snow.

 Instead, it seems destined to always be the ski area on the brink of the big time.
 “Europe’s Best-Kept Secret!” or “The Next Big Thing in Alpine Skiing” is how it’s usually described.
+All of this is about to change, with plans happroved to link Frachey by two-stage cable-car to the Plateau Rosa above Cervinia.
+When the international scheme finally goes ahead, you will be able to ski/travel by lift all the way from Zermatt’s Sunnegga area to Alagna and it will become one of the largest ski areas in the world.
+Read our feature about it here.

 Families love the quiet pistes and unhurried atmosphere